zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 rmq stable/rabbitmq-ha
 ```

-To which, after a minute or two, you should get back the a response from Helm confirming success and details of the release we created (including details of how it is configured):
+..to which, after a minute or two, you should get back the a response from Helm confirming success and details of the release we created (including details of how it is configured):

 ```
 ...